-Information Security—also called Cybersecurity, or InfoSec—is arguably the most interesting profession on the planet.
-It requires some combination of the attacker mentality, a defensive mindset, and the ability to constantly adapt to change.
-This is why it commands some of the highest salaries in the world.
+Information Security—also called Cybersecurity, or InfoSec—is arguably one of the most interesting professions on the planet.
+It requires the ability to think like an attaker, to have a defensive mindset, and the ability to constantly adapt to change.

 Sales and marketing teams often conflate these definitions, leading to confusion in the industry.